Digital Transformation - Shaping Your Digital Future

 Why it pays to book at Expedia:

-Ultralase was one of the UK's largest laser eye treatments companies.
-Let's show their best practice through screengrabs.
-This is a classic simple layout before the advent of mobile responsive pages for which we will look at examples of later in this post.
+Ultralase was at the time, one of the UK's largest laser eye treatments companies.
+This was a classic simple layout before the advent of mobile responsive pages for which we will look at examples of later in this post.
+However, they are no longer trading although the website is available.

 Here are some other features of the persuasive approach used on this page: